Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Abstract

 \section{Abstract}

-The quark-gluon plasma (QGP) is an expanding fireball, with finite dimensions.
-Given the finite dimensions, the temperature would be highest at the center, and close to the critical temperature, $T_c$, at the boundary, giving rise to a temperature gradient inside the QGP.
-A heavy quark anti-quark pair immersed in the QGP medium would see this temperature gradient.
-The effect of a static temperature gradient on the quark anti-quark potential is analyzed using a gravity dual model.
+Thermal systems have traditionally been modeled via Euclideanized space by analytical continuation of time to an imaginary time.
+We extend the concept to static thermal gradients by recasting the temperature variation as a variation in the Euclidean metric.
+We apply this prescription to determine the Quark anti-Quark potential in a system with thermal gradient.
+A naturally occurring QCD medium with thermal gradients is a Quark Gluon Plasma (QGP).
+However, the QGP evolves in time.
+Hence, we use a quasi-stationary approximation, which is applicable only if the rate of time evolution is slow.
+The application of our proposal to a Quark anti-Quark potential in QGP can be seen as a step towards a more exact theory which would incorporate time varying thermal gradients.
+The effect of a static temperature gradient on the Quark anti-Quark potential is analyzed using a gravity dual model.
 A non-uniform black string metric is developed, by perturbing the Schwarzchild metric, which allows to incorporate the temperature gradient in the dual AdS space.
-Finally, an expression for the quark antiquark potential, in the presence of a temperature gradient, is derived.
+Finally, an expression for the Quark anti-Quark potential, in the presence of a static temperature gradient, is derived.

 0.5cm